Particular/docs.particular.net/nservicebus/hosting/docker-host/index.md

 reviewed: 2018-02-28
 ---

 Docker containers provide the ability to deploy endpoints in a self-contained manner.
-To create an endpoint to host in a Docker container, install the [Docker endpoint template](/nservicebus/dotnet-templates.md) and create a new project using `dotnet new nsbdockerendpoint`.
+To create and host an endpoint in a Docker container, install the [Docker container template](/nservicebus/dotnet-templates.md) and create a new project using `dotnet new nsbdockercontainer`.
 The project that is created will have the required endpoint setup infrastructure in addition to the needed `Dockerfile` to create and deploy a container hosting one endpoint.

 ## Template overview

-The `nsbdockerendpoint` template creates a project that contains all of the files necessary to build an endpoint that can be deployed to Docker.
+The `nsbdockercontainer` template creates a project that contains all of the files necessary to build an endpoint that can be deployed to Docker.

 ### Host.cs